Excel NETWORKDAYS.INTL Function

 The Excel NETWORKDAYS.INTL function calculates the number of working days between two dates.
-NETWORKDAYS.INTL excludes Saturday and Sunday by default, but provides a way to specify which days of the week are considered weekends.
-The function can optionally exclude a list of holidays supplied as dates.
+NETWORKDAYS.INTL can optionally exclude a list of holidays and provides a way to specify which days of the week are considered weekends.

 In the example shown, the following formulas are used:

 Result 1 in column E shows the default configuration, where Saturday and Sunday are treated as weekends and excluded from the count.
 Result 2 in column D shows the effect of excluding holidays from the working day count.
 Result 3 shows how the NETWORKDAYS.INTL function can be configured to define custom weekends.
 The text string "1000000" sets Mondays as a weekend, and all other days are considered working days.
 See below for more detail on configuring weekends.

 The NETWORKDAYS.INTL function provides two options to configure weekends.
 The first option is to supply a number as shown in the table below.

 The second way to configure weekends is to provide a text string composed of 1s and 0s.
 This text is provided as a string of 7 characters which must be either 1 or 0.
 In this scheme, the number 1 means weekend and 0 means workday.
 Each character represents a different day of the week, starting with the first character as Monday.
 Below are some examples:

 - If start_date is greater than end_date, the function returns a negative value.

 - NETWORKDAYS.INTL includes both the start date and end date when calculating workdays.
 This means if you give NETWORKDAYS.INTL the same date for start date and end date, it will return 1.

 - If start_date or end_date are out of range, NETWORKDAYS.INTL returns the #NUM! error.